 - Press the lemon half and collect the juice

 - Heat the coconut oil so that it becomes liquid

 - Mix the coconut oil and the lemon juice together

 - Massage your homemade conditioner into towel-dried hair.

 - Wrap a towel around your head or put a cap on to keep your hair as warm as possible.
 The heat intensifies the effect of this mask because it keeps your DIY conditioner more fluid.

 - Rinse hair well with warm water.

 #2 DIY Conditioner with Egg for Dry Hair

-If you have stubbornly dry hair, an egg-based homemade conditioner is just the thing.
+If you have stubbornly dry hair, egg-based homemade conditioner according to this recipe is just the thing.
 Egg yolks contain vitamin A and E as well as biotin and folate, which help keep your hair soft.
 Eggs also contain Omega-3 fatty acids, which can help heal damaged, brittle hair.
 For this recipe, you should use only the highest quality, organic products.